 - Feasibility is a big factor that you must always keep in the forefront of your planning.
-Project grants are only for year, Fellowships for two, and PhD Scholarships are for junior researchers.
+Project Grants are only for one to two years, Fellowships are for up to three years and PhD Scholarships are for junior researchers.
 How much work can you really do in this period of time?
 And have you allowed time for things not to go exactly as planned (because they often don't!)

 - Don’t re-badge an unsuccessful grant application for a larger, longer grant into a proposal for one or two years of research.
 Reviewers certainly notice this!

 - Aiming for three years of work in only one year significantly reduces the feasibility of your project.
 Instead, consider how much of your larger grant could realistically achieve in one year.
 If you are successful, that one year of research the Foundation funds will be a platform for applying for a longer term grants, as many of our past grant recipients have done.